es-ude/elastic-ai.creator/README.md

 This version currently only supports parts of VHDL as target representations.

-The project is part of the elastic ai ecosystem developed by the Embedded Systems Department of the University Duisburg-Essen.
+The project is part of the ElasticAI ecosystem developed by the Intelligent Embedded Systems Lab of the University of Duisburg-Essen.
 For more details checkout the slides at [researchgate](https://www.researchgate.net/publication/356372207_In-Situ_Artificial_Intelligence_for_Self-_Devices_The_Elastic_AI_Ecosystem_Tutorial).